linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 Indexed Bonds Indexed bonds make payments that are tied to a general price index or the price of a particular commodity.
 For example, Mexico has issued bonds with payments that depend on the price of oil.
 Some bonds are indexed to the general price level.
 The U.S. Treasury started issuing such inflation-indexed bonds in January 1997.
 They are called Treasury Inflation Protected Securities (TIPS).
 By tying the par value of the bond to the general level of prices, coupon payments as well as the final repayment of par value on these bonds increase in direct proportion to the Consumer Price Index.
 Therefore, the interest rate on these bonds is a risk-free real rate.

-To illustrate how TIPS work, consider a newly issued bond with a 3-year maturity, par value of  \$1,000, and a coupon rate of 4\%$ .
+To illustrate how TIPS work, consider a newly issued bond with a 3-year maturity, par value of $\$1,000$, and a coupon rate of $4\%$.
 For simplicity, we will assume the bond makes annual coupon payments.
-Assume that inflation turns out to be  $2\%$ ,  $3\%$ , and  $1\%$  in the next three years.
+Assume that inflation turns out to be $2\%$, $3\%$, and $1\%$ in the next three years.
 Table 14.1 shows how the bond's cash flows will be calculated.
-The first payment comes at the end of the first year, at  $t = 1$ .
-Because inflation over the year was  $2\%$ , the par value of the bond increases from 1,000 to \$1,020.
-The  $4\%$  coupon payment is therefore .04 × $1,020 = $40.80.
+The first payment comes at the end of the first year, at $t = 1$.
+Because inflation over the year was $2\%$, the par value of the bond increases from $\$1,000$ to $\$1,020$.
+The $4\%$ coupon payment is therefore $.04 \times \$1,020 = \$40.80$.
 Notice that par value increases by the inflation rate, and because the coupon payments are $4\%$ of par, they too increase in proportion to the general price level.
 Therefore, the cash flows paid by the bond are fixed in real terms.
-When the bond matures, the investor receives a final coupon payment of \$42.44 plus the (price-level-indexed) repayment of principal, 1,061.11.
+When the bond matures, the investor receives a final coupon payment of $\$42.44$ plus the (price-level-indexed) repayment of principal, $\$1,061.11$.

 Table 14.1
 Principal and interest payments for a Treasury Inflation Protected Security